Overcoming the COVID Darkness - December 12th, Hour 2

 Why don't you take actions and steps to protect the kids in the state of California where you're the governor?

-We've sent Lawrence Jones out there a number of times, where you have open air drug markets all over the place.
+We've sent Lawrence Jones out there a number of times where you have open-air drug markets all over the place.

-You have people just sitting right there in an open drug market, they're just shooting up heroin, whatever drugs they're using, smoking crack, using fentanyl, all of that, dropping their syringes, urinating on the street, defecating on the street, one mile from Nancy Pelosi's house in one direction, and one mile from her office in another direction, and there is one of the biggest open, wide open drug dens in the country.
+They're just shooting up heroin, whatever drugs they're using, smoking crack, using fentanyl, all of that, dropping their syringes, urinating on the street, defecating on the street, one mile from Nancy Pelosi's house in one direction and one mile from her office in another direction.

 And they do nothing to clean it up.